-Shoebox Stories is a story-holding project where you gather together and stand in another person’s shoes by reading aloud their story, saying their words, and feeling the weight they carry.
+Shoebox Stories is a story-holding project where you gather together and stand in another person’s shoes by reading aloud their story, saying their words, and holding, for a moment, the weight that they carry.

 Holding another person’s story is both an honor and a responsibility.
 The reader is entrusted, for a moment, with the struggles, hopes and dreams of another.
-By reading another’s story, the reader is not saying that they agree with everything the writer says.
-They are simply agreeing to refrain from judgment and stand for a moment in the shoes of the writer to see things through their eyes.
+By reading another’s story, the reader is not saying that they agree with everything in the story.
+They are simply agreeing to refrain from judgment.

-Through respectfully holding a story different from your own, you expand your understanding of what it means to be human.
+Through respectfully holding a story different from our own, we expand our understanding of what it means to be human.

 Season 1: The UndocuAmerica Series

-In each episode of this 12-episode series, a national leader reads the autobiographical story of young undocumented monologist.
-Motus Theater’s Artistic Director, Kirsten Wilson worked with the 12 undocumented monologists featured in the series to support them in telling stories about their hopes, fears, and dreams.
+Motus Theater’s Artistic Director, Kirsten Wilson worked with the 12 undocumented monologists featured in this 12 episode series to support them in telling stories about their hopes, fears, and dreams.
 In each episode, a prominent voice reads aloud each of their stories.

-Listen to Jorge Ramos, Gloria Steinem, Nicholas Kristof, Maria Hinojosa, Art Acevedo and others reading these powerful stories from the frontlines of U.S. immigration policy; and musicians like Yo-Yo Ma and Arturo O’Farrill responding musically to the stories.
+Listen to Jorge Ramos, Gloria Steinem, Nicholas Kristof, Maria Hinojosa, Art Acevedo and others read these powerful stories from the frontlines of U.S. immigration policy.
+Grammy-award winning musicians such as Yo-Yo Ma and Arturo O’Farrill respond musically to each episode.

 Launching in January 2020, fans of Shoebox Stories will be invited to “Host Your Own” intimate community reading of the impactful stories heard on the podcast.
 Stand by for more information on how to host a reading with your book club, faith-based organization, friends and family, or and other community-led groups.